Tantura: 1948 war

 In 1948, al-Tantura was within the area designated by the United Nations in the Partition Plan for a Jewish state.
 Some of the inhabitants were civil servants, working as policemen, customs officials and clerks at the Haifa Magistrates court.
 A paved road led to the Haifa Highway.
 The village was one of the most developed in the region.
 Some residents of Tantura had been involved in the armed Arab Revolt against the British, and three were killed in a skirmish with the British near the village.
 At the beginning of the 1948 Palestine war, the wealthier families fled to Haifa.
 Approximately 1,200 remained in the village, continuing to tend their fields, orchards, and ply their trade as fishermen.

 Tantura was part of an Arab enclave cutting off the road from Tel Aviv to Haifa.
-Following attacks by local Arab villages on Jewish traffic from Tel Aviv to Haifa, on May 9, 1948, the Haganah leadership decided to "expel or subdue" the villages of Kafr Saba, al-Tira, Qaqun, Qalansuwa and Tantura.
+Allegedly, following attacks by local Arab villages on Jewish traffic from Tel Aviv to Haifa, on May 9, 1948, the Haganah leadership decided to "expel or subdue" the villages of Kafr Saba, al-Tira, Qaqun, Qalansuwa and Tantura.
 On May 11, David Ben-Gurion advised the Haganah to "focus on its primary task", which according to the New Historian, Ilan Pappe, was the bi'ur (lit. cleansing) of Palestine.
 According to Tiroshi Eitan (a local commander), the people of Tantura were ready to surrender in early May but not prepared to relinquish their arms.

 Morale among Tantura's Arab residents was low after the fall of Haifa.
 In early May, the population was reportedly ready to surrender if attacked or given an ultimatum, but was not to give up their weapons, and some residents began fleeing after an incident in which a local man murdered a Jew and was in turn killed.
 Many villagers fled to Tyre by boat.
 Perhaps heartened by the arrival of Arab forces in Israel/Palestine in mid-May, Tantura's villagers and those of surrounding towns decided to remain and fight.
 The inhabitants subsequently began to prepare defensive fortifications and lay mines.